XuYan/WebCrawler/README.md

 # Web Crawler
-This is a webpage crawler, written with Python, that takes a start webpage and data selectors as inputs and outputs information you care to a file.
+This is a multi-thread webpage crawler, written with Python, that takes a start webpage and data selectors as inputs and outputs information you care to a file.
 The crawler crawls webpages recursively.
 The whole process works like a pipe.
 The crawling outputs of previous webpage will serve as inputs to crawling next webpage.
 For details, refer to Usage section below.